 Bitcoin Taxation in Canada

 Gains from cryptocurrency trading are taxable in Canada.
-As per the Canada Revenue Agency (CRA), cryptocurrency is treated like a commodity under the Income Tax Act.
+As per the Canada Revenue Agency (CRA), cryptocurrency is treated as a commodity under the Income Tax Act.

 How you report the gains or income from digital currencies depends on whether you are: